Facts about Tim Conway

 Tim Conway Biography

-During the 1980s, Tim Conway marketed a series of home videos, including Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine.
+During the 1980s, Tim Conway marketed a series of home videos featuring Dorf, a silly half-sized man with a Swedish accent.
+They included Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine… Tim Conway was married to the former Mary Anne Dalton from 1961 until their divorce in 1978; they had a total of six children together.
+In 1984 he married Charlene Fusco, who had been a secretary for Carol Burnett.

 Something in Common with Tim Conway